ufosky-cpp/CMakeCooking/APPLY.md

 For example, if we wish to use `Egg` installed in some other fashion we can exclude it from our recipe:

     ./cooking.sh -r dev -e Egg

-### Developing many ingredients locally

-If an ingredient specifies `SOURCE_DIR` with a path to a directory on the local file-system, then the source code will be copied over once to a project-specific location by `cooking.sh`.
-This means that if the source code of the ingredient changes, these changes will *not* be incorporated into the project during re-compilation.

-To support work-flows in which many projects are worked-on simultaneously, the `LOCAL_REBUILD` and `LOCAL_RECONFIGURE` options are available.

-Suppose there is a project in `~/src/support_library` and a project `~/src/my_app`.

-In `~/src/my_app/recipe/dev.cmake` we have

-    cooking_ingredient (SupportLibrary
-      LOCAL_RECONFIGURE
-      EXTERNAL_PROJECT_ARGS
-        SOURCE_DIR ${HOME}/src/support_library)

-Since we have specified `LOCAL_RECONFIGURE`, every time we re-run `cooking.sh` for `my_app` it will cause `SupportLibrary` to be re-configured, re-built, and re-installed locally.
-That is, any changes in `~/src/support_library` will be reflected automatically.

-The same would have been true if we had replaced `LOCAL_RECONFIGURE` with `LOCAL_REBUILD`, except that `SupportLibrary` would always be re-built instead of always being re-configured.

-*Note*: An ingredient marked with `LOCAL_REBUILD` does not get rebuilt when the build-tool (like `ninja` or `make`) is invoked; only when `cooking.sh` is re-run.

 ### Example: A dependency with its own dependencies